zamicol/zamicol.com/pages/words.md

-priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character. capricious      - given to sudden and unaccountable changes of mood or behavior.
+priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character. capricious      - given to sudden and unaccountable changes of mood or behavior. obviates        - In practice JSDoc rigid type documentation obviates TypeScript.
+insuperable     - impossible to overcome. banal						- Which is pronounced, bay-nal, Barry.  :P

 # Zami Definitions